-A feedback actuator is a type of linear actuator that incorporates positional feedback, making it adaptable to applications where a closed-loop system is needed.
-A potentiometer is used to read the position of an actuator as it cycles.
+A linear actuator with potentiometer feedback is used to read the position of an actuator (system) as it cycles.
 The controller can be an Arduino, for example.
-Our models include the PA-04-HS which uses Hall effect feedback, and the PA-14P and PA-17-POT use potentiometers that require 5 VDC input voltage and outputs a voltage signal that increases when extending and decreases when retracting.
-Feedback linear actuators are also referred to as a Hall effect actuator, potentiometer actuator or a linear actuator with potentiometer feedback.
+Our models include the PA-04-HS which uses Hall effect feedback, and the PA-14P and PA-17-POT which use potentiometers that require a 5 VDC input voltage.
+The potentiometer models output a voltage signal that increases when the actuator extends and decreases when it retracts.
+A linear actuator with feedback can also referred to as a Hall effect actuator, potentiometer actuator or a linear actuator with potentiometer feedback.

-For example, cycling an actuator using timers to reach desired positions precisely and accurately is only possible if there are no disturbances that can vary how much the actuator travels over the time power is supplied based on timing.
-There are cases when a portable 12 VDC battery may supply a slightly lower voltage than it did initially which would decrease the actuator's speed while the timer does not change timing to correct for this disturbance.
-Sudden changes in a load's weight and wind resistance can also cause a disturbance in an actuator's travel speed that pre-programmed timers are unable to take into account.
+For example, cycling an actuator using timers to reach desired positions precisely and accurately is only possible if there are no disturbances that can vary how much the actuator travels over time.
+There are cases when a portable 12 VDC battery may supply a slightly lower voltage than it did initially, which would decrease the actuator's speed while the timer does not change timing to correct for this disturbance.
+Sudden changes in a load and wind resistance can also cause a disturbance in an actuator's travel speed that pre-programmed timers are unable to take into account.

 Potentiometer Set - PA-14P Models (PRT-14P-50)

-To summarize, positional feedback allows applications to have higher accuracy, precision, and repeatability.
+To summarize, a linear actuator with feedback allows applications to have higher accuracy, precision, and repeatability.
 Feedback is especially useful for applications that experience unexpected disturbances or required positional information to re-adjust itself accordingly.